control-course/control-course.github.io/docs/avionics/stepbystep/02-missionplanner.md

 * [:material-step-forward:Ardupilot - Mission Planner Overview](https://ardupilot.org/planner/docs/mission-planner-overview.html)
 * [:material-step-forward:Ardupilot - Installing Mission Planner](https://ardupilot.org/planner/docs/mission-planner-installation.html)

+!!! info "Mission Planner/Altitude Angel"
+    Updated Sept 2025.
+Mission Planner now asks you to log in to Altitude Angel - you don't need to do this.
+Altitude Angel is a flight-restriction update service, which is handy for outdoor flying but their scope does not cover our wind tunnels.

 ## Connecting

 For this first stage we'll power the Cube from your computer's USB port.